Application of the SP theory of intelligence to the understanding of natural vision and the development of computer

 \subsection{The discovery of objects via stereo matching}

-As with the structures of natural language, it is clear that we have to learn the structures that are significant in vision, including objects.\footnote{The Chomskian doctrine that children are born with a knowledge of `universal grammar' fails to account for the specifics of syntactic forms in different languages, and it depends on the still-unproven idea that there is something of substance that is shared by all the world's languages.} Some insights into how this may be done may be gained from a consideration of random-dot stereograms like the one shown in Figure \ref{stereogram_figure_1}.
+As with the structures of natural language, it is clear that we have to learn the structures that are significant in vision, including objects.\footnote{The Chomskian doctrine that children `acquire' their native language or languages via an inborn knowledge of `universal grammar' depends on the still-unproven idea that such a grammar can be defined for all the world's languages, and it is still not clear how the acquisition process might work.} Some insights into how this may be done may be gained from a consideration of random-dot stereograms like the one shown in Figure \ref{stereogram_1_figure}.

 Here, each of the two images is a random array of black and white pixels, with no discernable structure.
-But there is a relationship between them, as shown in Figure \ref{stereogram_figure_2}: both images are the same except that a square area near the middle of the left image is further to the left in the right image.
+But there is a relationship between them, as shown in Figure \ref{stereogram_2_figure}: both images are the same except that a square area near the middle of the left image is further to the left in the right image.